fbef0102/Game-Private_Plugin/L4D2_Buy_Store/readme.md

 	* **Survivor Shop**
 		* Fire
-		<br/>Do you feel annoying that you are surrounded by common infecteds?
+		<br/>Description: Do you feel annoying that you are surrounded by common infecteds?
 		No need to throw molotov or use melee, create fire around you!!

 		* Fire Infeceted
-		<br/>Tank throws a rock on the roof and smoker uses his tongue from nowhere, buy this item to burn them all!!
+		<br/>Description: Tank throws a rock on the roof and smoker uses his tongue from nowhere, buy this item to burn them all!!

 		* Adrenaline_Power
-		<br/>Gain Adrenaline Power RIGHT NOW!!
+		<br/>Description: Gain Adrenaline Power RIGHT NOW!!
 Move Faster and Save Faster

 		* Teleport
-		<br/>Are you always alone and behind your team?
+		<br/>Description: Are you always alone and behind your team?
 Don't worry, buy this item to teleport back to your team.

 		* Infinite Ammo
-		<br/>Just shoot the enemy and no need to reload your gun.
+		<br/>Description: Just shoot the enemy and no need to reload your gun.
 Enjoy the fun

 		* Dead Eyes
-		<br/>Special Infecteds always hide and seek, buy this item to see them all!!
+		<br/>Description: Special Infecteds always hide and seek, buy this item to see them all!!
 		<br/>![Dead_Eyes](image/Dead_Eyes.jpg)
 		\
 		* No Friendly Fire
-		<br/>Are you tired of stupid friendly fire ?
+		<br/>Description: Are you tired of stupid friendly fire ?
 You are gonna love this item.

 		* Kill Commons
-		<br/>Hate zombies, hate horde?
+		<br/>Description: Hate zombies, hate horde?
 Kill them all

 		* Kill Witches
-		<br/>No longer you hear witch crying!
+		<br/>Description: No longer you hear witch crying!

 		* Heal Survivors
-		<br/>Your teammates are all down, buy this item to bring your team back to fight again..
+		<br/>Description: Your teammates are all down, buy this item to bring your team back to fight again..
 No Surrender !!!

 		* Jump+1
-		<br/>Now you are super mario, jump and skip the path quickly.
+		<br/>Description: Now you are super mario, jump and skip the path quickly.

 		* Slay Infected Attacker
-		<br/>Smoker drags you, Hunter pounces you, Jockey rides on you, charger charges you, and you can't do anything.
+		<br/>Description: Smoker drags you, Hunter pounces you, Jockey rides on you, charger charges you, and you can't do anything.
 Now buy this item to slay the infected and be free again.

 		* Respawn Alive
-		<br/>Dead person isn't a good survivor, activate spell card: Dead Reborn
+		<br/>Description: Dead person isn't a good survivor, activate spell card: Dead Reborn

 		* Ice World
-		<br/>Freeze All Infected, they can't move and attack.
+		<br/>Description: Freeze All Infected, they can't move and attack.
 The most powerful item :D
 		<br/>![Ice_World](image/Ice_World.jpg)

 	* **Infected Shop**
 		* Full Health
-		<br/>You can have second chance.
+		<br/>Description: You can have second chance.

 		* Zombie Horde
-		<br/>Mob Incoming !!!
+		<br/>Description: Mob Incoming !!!
 Keep survivors busy.

 		* Spawn Witch
-		<br/>Choose your location wisely and spawn a witch, survivors will feel very hard to complete the mission.
+		<br/>Description: Choose your location wisely and spawn a witch, survivors will feel very hard to complete the mission.
 		<br/>![Spawn_Witch](image/Spawn_Witch.jpg)

 		* Teleport
-		<br/>Do you want to attack immediately?
+		<br/>Description: Do you want to attack immediately?
 Give survivors a surprise !

 		* God Mode
-		<br/>Being immune every damage from survivors, they can't stumble you, they can't shove you.
+		<br/>Description: Being immune every damage from survivors, they can't stumble you, they can't shove you.
 No one can stop you, You are THE GOD!
 		<br/>![God_Mode](image/God_Mode.jpg)
 </details>